 Book Review: My Life from Scratch by Gesine Bullock-Prado

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »My Life from Scratch: A Sweet Journey of Starting Over, One Cake at a Time by Gesine Bullock-Prado is pretty much what it sounds like--confectionery fluff.
+Opinions expressed by Entrepreneur contributors are their own.My Life from Scratch: A Sweet Journey of Starting Over, One Cake at a Time by Gesine Bullock-Prado is pretty much what it sounds like--confectionery fluff.
 Add in a dose of Hollywood and the fact that Sandra Bullock is Gesine's sister, and we pretty much have the makings of a chick lit book or Hallmark Movie Channel special.
 But when one is at the beach (as I was) and trying not to think too much about work, it hits the sweet spot, especially if you like to read the recipes included at the end of each chapter.

 Despite all the saccharine sweetness of "Let's leave Hollywood to start a bakery in Vermont," the entrepreneurial lesson one takes away from the book is that running your own business is anything but glamorous and a whole lot of hard work.
 So what were Gesine's elements of success?